hirwacedric123/kicks_life_final/README.md

 ## 📝 Additional Notes

-- QR codes are configured to update every 10 minutes for security
 - Static files are served from the 'staticfiles' directory
 - Media files (product images) are stored in the 'media' directory
 - The project uses Django's built-in authentication system with custom user model